sprkrd/rise-implementation/README.md

 $ make -j4
 ```

-This will create a \texttt{build} directory with the compiled objects, the shared library and all the executables.
-The most important binary is the one called \texttt{./build/rise\_classifier} (the other ones are modular tests).
-It should be always executed from the \texttt{build} folder so it can find the data sets (the path is coded relative to the executable location as \texttt{../Data}).
+This will create a `build` directory with the compiled objects, the shared library and all the executables.
+The most important binary is the one called `./build/rise\_classifier` (the other ones are modular tests).
+It should be always executed from the \texttt{build} folder so it can find the data sets (the path is coded relative to the executable location as `../Data`).
 The usage of the binary is as follows:

 ```bash
 ./rise_classifier
 Usage: rise_classifier datasetname {godel|svdm|kl} [q] #folds
 ```

-The first argument of the program must be one of the data sets in the \texttt{Data} folder.
+The first argument of the program must be one of the data sets in the `Data` folder.
 The second argument is the type of distance that is considered between nominal values.
 The next argument should be the q parameter of the SVDM distance if \texttt{svdm} is the chosen distance (this is ommited otherwise).
 The number of folds to train and test with k-fold cross validation.
 If the number of folds is 1, the whole data set if used for training (there is no testing phase), and the rule base is output to the screen.
 Moreover, during the execution of the algorithm, there is periodic feedback reporting the evolution of the rule set.
 Examples of calls:

 ```bash
 ./rise_classifier crx godel 10 # run on the Credit Approval data set